 Why Staying with a Small Law Firm is Better for both Contested Divorce and Uncontested Divorce

 In my opinion, the practice of contested divorce law does not scale-up well.
 In other words, increasing the number of people within a law firm isn’t better for the client.
 When litigating contested divorce cases against larger family law firms, I have seen that cases are passed from person to person in the firm with each new person not possessing a comprehensive understanding of the case – all while costing their clients more (sometimes twice as much as I charge).
+This is important for all aspects of Family Law including alimony, child custody and child support issues.
 Think about it, would you rather have an experienced attorney working on all aspects of your case, or a paralegal or inexperienced attorney that has been handed the file right before trial or mediation?